kennyk65/Microservices-With-Spring-Student-Files/LabInstructions/Lab 1.md

 6. Save all your work.
 Run your application.
   - If you are working in Spring Tool Suite, simply right-click on the application / Run As / Spring Boot App.
-  - If you are working in another IDE, Run the main method found within the main Appliction class.
+  - If you are working in another IDE, Run the main method found within the main Application class.
   - If you wish to run from a command prompt, from the application's root folder run mvn spring-boot:run.

 7. Open a browser to [http://localhost:8080/](http://localhost:8080/).
 You should see your web page.